sebfisch/emf-adapter-tutorial/content/docs/static_methods/game_state_model.md

 If it is not, the player hwo marked a field is stored in the `player` attribute of the `Mark` class.

 We can generate Java code for this model using the corresponding file `model/game.genmodel`.
 This will produce packages `game`, `game.impl` and `game.util` in the `src` folder of our project.
 The `game` package contains interfaces for every modelled type and a class `GameFactory` to create corresponding instances.

+Next, we will use the provided factory to define [static constructors].

+[static constructors]: ../static_constructors